Protecting New Hampshire's landscapes since 1901

 - The Forest Society helps the state to buy Franconia Notch.
 The Forest Society retains ownership of 913 acres, including the Flume, and runs the park for 20 years until 1947.

 - The Forest Society opens its first annual Nature Camp at Lost River.
-More than 80 years later, the Forest Society is still teaching people about the wonders of forests.
+More than a century later, the Forest Society is still teaching people about the wonders of forests.

 - The Forest Society helps defeat a proposal to build a "skyline drive" across the Presidential Range.